MrEnder0/Grid9/README.md

 Note in between updates there may be other smaller changes.

 ### High priority
- - Make innosetup add Grid9 to path or find simular solution
+ - Add more options to the installer
  - Allow while nesting
  - Make a update command for the cli tool